 Administrative Assistant Non-Profit Organization Administrator Retail Store Manager Human Resources Manager Claims Adjuster Examiner or Investigator Executive Assistant

 How attendees will benefit?
-After completion of the programme, delegates will be able to: Public administration is concerned with policy making, public management and the political – administrative relations.
+After completion of the program, delegates will be able to: Public administration is concerned with policy making, public management and the political – administrative relations.
 In this introductory course we will discuss the basic issues and concepts of public administration, such as: • The characteristics of public organizations; • The policy cycle and the factors that influence the effectiveness and transparency of public policy programs; • The leadership styles of public administrators and the legal, political, social and administrative context of public organizations; • The most important management doctrines: Human Resources Management, New Public Management, Public Network Management; • The accountability of public administrators and the possibility of administrative ethics;

 • The institutional characteristics of public administration in the Netherlands and the EU.